 The Keyfob Disarm option enables you to determine whether it is possible for the user to disarm the system using their keyfob at all times or during the entry delay only.
+This feature only applies when the system has been Full armed.

-- 1. From the Programming menu, select System Options, Arm/Disarm, KF Disarm [94035]. - 2.
+- From the Programming menu, select System Options, Arm/Disarm, KF Disarm [94035]. - 2.
 Select Always or On Entry.